top of page

 Technical Skills

-Adobe Acrobat, LegalServer, CIOX, CJCC JUSTIS, IPRO Eclipse SE, USAfx, JusticeText, Photoshop, Canva, basic HTML and PHP
+LegalServer, CIOX, CJCC JUSTIS, IPRO Eclipse SE, USAfx, JusticeText, Photoshop, Canva, basic HTML and PHP

 Languages: Irish (A2)